d-Rickyy-b/webogram-x/README.md

 # webogram-x
-Dark theme (css) for Telegram web based on colors from other Telegram X apps.
+Dark theme (css) for the [old, angular based Telegram web app](https://github.com/zhukov/webogram), with colors from other "Telegram X" apps.

+## Project status
+On [2021-04-15 Telegram released their new, more modern web app](https://t.me/tgbeta/4346) that's now available at the same url as the old web app.
+The new apps got a dark theme out of the box, hence this custom theme is no longer maintained.

 ### Showcase
 Here is a picture to get an idea of how the style will look like.